gamesbook/pyprototypr/docs/core_shapes.rst

       It has the following properties based on the defaults:

-      - starts at x-position 1cm and at y-position 1cm
+      - origin is at x-position 1cm and at y-position 1cm
 ===== ======

 Bezier
 ~~~~~~
 `^ <shapeIndex_>`_

-Example #1
+Example 1.
 ++++++++++

 .. |bez| image:: images/defaults/bezier.png
-   :width: 300
+   :width: 330

 ===== ======
 |bez| This example shows the shape constructed using the command with only